 3.1.1 Delivering and Offtaking Trading Units

 For the purpose of scaling for Transmission Losses, in respect of each Settlement Period, a Trading Unit will be identified as either ‘delivering’ to the Total System or ‘offtaking’ from the Total System in respect of any Settlement Period.
-This is determined by aggregating the BM Unit Metered Volumes from each BM Unit in the Trading Unit to determine whether the Trading Unit was a net importer or net exporter.
+This is determined by aggregating the BM Unit Metered Volumes from each BM Unit (other than Secondary BM Units) in the Trading Unit to determine whether the Trading Unit was a net importer or net exporter.

 A Trading Unit is a "delivering" Trading Unit when SiQMij ³ 0 and